Semrush Review 2026: Pricing, Features & Honest Verdict

 Marketing teams needing keyword research, PPC analysis, and competitive intelligence in one dashboard

-You need deep technical site crawling, white-label audit reports, or you're on a budget under $100/month
+You need deep technical site auditing, white-label audit reports, or are on a budget under $100/month

 What is Semrush?
 A quick overview

-Semrush is an all-in-one SEO and digital marketing platform used by over 10 million marketers worldwide.
-It offers keyword research, competitive analysis, site auditing, rank tracking, content marketing tools, PPC research, and social media management.
-Founded in 2008 and publicly traded on the NYSE since 2021, Semrush was acquired by Adobe in late 2025 for $1.9 billion — a deal expected to close in the first half of 2026.
+Semrush is an all-in-one SEO platform used by over 10 million marketers.
+It covers keyword research, competitive analysis, site auditing, rank tracking, content tools, PPC research, and social media.

 Semrush key features: what the platform actually does